TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 ### Right to object to the collection of data in special cases; right to object to direct advertising (Art.
 21 GDPR)

-**In the event that data are processed on the basis of Art.
+In the event that data are processed on the basis of Art.
 6 Sect.
 1 lit. e or f GDPR, you have the right to at any time object to the processing of your personal data based on grounds arising from your unique situation.
 This also applies to any profiling based on these provisions.
 To determine the legal basis, on which any processing of data is based, please consult this Data Protection Declaration.
 If you log an objection, we will no longer process your affected personal data, unless we are in a position to present compelling protection worthy grounds for the processing of your data, that outweigh your interests, rights and freedoms or if the purpose of the processing is the claiming, exercising or defence of legal entitlements (objection pursuant to Art.
 21 Sect.
-1 GDPR).**
+1 GDPR).

-**If your personal data is being processed in order to engage in direct advertising, you have the right to at any time object to the processing of your affected personal data for the purposes of such advertising.
+If your personal data is being processed in order to engage in direct advertising, you have the right to at any time object to the processing of your affected personal data for the purposes of such advertising.
 This also applies to profiling to the extent that it is affiliated with such direct advertising.
 If you object, your personal data will subsequently no longer be used for direct advertising purposes (objection pursuant to Art.
 21 Sect.
-2 GDPR).**
+2 GDPR).

 ### Right to log a complaint with the competent supervisory agency

 In the event of violations of the GDPR, data subjects are entitled to log a complaint with a supervisory agency, in particular in the member state where they usually maintain their domicile, place of work or at the place where the alleged violation occurred.
-The right to log a complaint is in effect regardless of any other administrative or court proceedings available as legal recourses.
+The right to log a complaint is in effect regardless of any other administrative or court proceedings available as legal resources.

 ### Right to data portability